trilogy-group/cloudfix-linter-github-action-test/README.md

     2. pr_number, repository: Again made available by the workflow itself.
 It is used for making the comments on Pull request
     3. mock_redommendation: `true` for mock, `false` for using cloudfix API
     4. cloudfix_username, cloudfix_password: Cloudfix credentions (required if not using `mock_recommendations`)
+    5. CLI can take absolute `terraform_binary_path` if the CLI is failing to find that on its own